2021 Fall Grants Awarded

 Up to $3,000 awarded

 This grant aims to provide the eighth-grade art room with an etching press, which is used in printmaking studios for many different processes.
-Currently, eighth grade students experience linoleum block printing where they are tasked with hand carving a unique plate (like a stamp) and then printing with ink.
+Currently, eighth-grade students experience linoleum block printing, where they are tasked with hand carving a unique plate (like a stamp) and then printing with ink.
 The materials on hand currently are mostly the same as what an artist would experience in a print shop, except for the printing press.
 Students use handheld discs, called barens, and wooden spoons to print their work by hand.
 By adding an etching press to the MEMS art room, students would have access to a more professional printing experience and have more opportunities to experience other types of printmaking (for example, etching and mono-printing).

 Flexible Seating